Renan-RR/Renan-RR/README.md

 <p align="left">

->My name is Renan Robson!
-IT professional focused on technical support and infrastructure, with experience in networks (TCP/IP, switches), Windows and Linux systems and Microsoft 365 environments.
-AWS Cloud Practitioner and ITIL 4 Foundation certified, with knowledge of AWS architecture involving VPC, IAM and EC2.
-Currently pursuing a degree in Computer Science at USCS.
+> My name is Renan Robson!
+Since I started studying Computer Science at USCS, I have been developing my career in technology, working with infrastructure and corporate environments.
+I have experience with networks (TCP/IP, switches), Windows and Linux systems, and Microsoft 365 environments.
+I am certified as an AWS Cloud Practitioner and ITIL 4 Foundation, with knowledge of AWS architecture involving VPC, IAM and EC2.
 </p>